-Given the lack of interest from the incumbent telecom and cable operators to serve PREDA region, the municipalities - including the Counties and MDs - in the PREDA region may wish to consider establishing their own community and/or regional fibre network.
+Given the lack of interest from the incumbent telecom and cable operators, municipalities may wish to consider establishing their own community and/or regional fibre network.
 Indeed, with an appropriate and sustainable business model, individual municipalities and/or sub-regions could establish, either on their own or in partnership, a fibre-based community and/or regional broadband network and operate it as a fourth utility.
-Indeed, inclusive, county-wide initiatives are currently being established in Big Lakes County, the County of Vermilion River, and the County of Grande Prairie.
-Potential business models are shown in Figure 29.
+Types of business models are shown in Figure 30.